tplive/xhelg-stats/README.md

 # X-Helg geocaching Advent calendar statistics
 Statistics for a geocaching Advent calendar.
 Made for the geocaching community in Helgeland, Norway for the X-Helg Advent calendar, but probably useful elsewhere too.
-First iteration written in PowerShell 5.0.
+First iteration written in PowerShell.

+# Versions
+PowerShell 5.0
+GSAK 8.6.0
+SQLite for .NET 1.0.103.0 (Tested version for .NET 4.6 64-bit: sqlite-netFx46-setup-bundle-x64-2015-1.0.103.0.exe)

 # Usage
 The script is written in PowerShell, and connects to a SQLite database using a SQLite for .Net library.
 Database is generated using GSAK.